Penn Central Transportation Company: Merger begins

 As PC's management struggled to wrestle the company into submission, the structural headwinds facing all northeastern railroads continued unabated.
 The industrial decline of the Rust Belt consumed shippers through the Northeast and Midwest.
 Penn Central's executives tried to diversify the troubled firm into real estate and other non-railroad ventures, but in a slow economy these businesses performed little better than the original railroad assets.
 Worse, these new subsidiaries diverted management attention away from the problems in the core business.
-To create the illusion of success, management also insisted on paying dividends to shareholders, desperately borrowing funds to buy time for the business to turn around.